alangibson27/plus-f/site/content/blog/optimisation.md

 +++
-The just-about-holding-together addition of tape loading emulation I told you about [last time](../if-you-only-do-one-thing) was the last but one of the major bits of Plus-F. Having reached this milestone, I decided to take some time out and enjoy playing a game or two of Match Day II before doing any more work on it.
+The just-about-holding-together addition of tape loading emulation I told you about [last time](../if-you-only-do-one-thing) was the last but one of the major bits of +F. Having reached this milestone, I decided to take some time out and enjoy playing a game or two of Match Day II before doing any more work on it.
 My work may have stopped, but it turns out my computer was working as hard as ever.<!--more-->